USCbiostats/annoq-data-builder/README.md

 ## Part 3: Generate and or copy over files to be used by annoq-database, annoq-api and annoq-site
 1. Module /java_wgsa_add generates the json term lookup file (panther_terms.json).
 It will be avaiable in the diagnostics directory.
 This file has to be copied into /path/to/annoq-site/src/@annoq.common/data/panther_terms.json

-2. Update file annoq-site/metadata/annotation_tree.csv to reflect any metadata changes
+2. Update file annoq-site/metadata/annotation_tree.csv to reflect any metadata changes.
+Module (tools/gen_col_update_info.py) maybe used to track column changes.

 3. Setup environment as follows: python3 -m venv env\